How to Improve eCommerce Conversion Rates – Don’t Settle For 2%

 If your AOV decreases or your CRR (and, therefore, traffic) disappears, you could increase your conversion rate and still end up losing revenue.
 That’s why it is important to make sure you optimize in all three areas.
 We call this Revenue Optimization.

-Whether you find these techniques hard to believe or even if you’re already applying it to your business, we would love to hear from you.
+Whether you find the impact of techniques like this hard to believe, or have already started applying neuromarketing principles to your business, we would love to hear from you.